LBHackney-IT/housing-needs-vulnerabilities/README.md

 Login is handled by Single View, so long as the Hackney token cookie is set users will be signed in here too.

 ### GET /api/snapshots/{id}
-Retrieves a vulnerabilities snapshot, given a snapshot id.
+Retrieves a snapshot, given a snapshot id.

 ### POST /api/snapshots/find
 Used by other applications (such as Single View) to find snapshots related to a particular person given their name, an optionally an array of identifiers.

 ### POST /api/snapshots
-Creates a new, empty, vulnerabilities snapshot for a specified person.
+Creates a new, empty, snapshot for a specified person.

 ### /loggedout
 The page displayed when a user is logged out.

 ### /snapshots/{id}
-Displays a vulnerability snapshot, if there is no data saved this will display the edit view - else it displays a readonly view of the snapshot.
+Displays a snapshot, if there is no data saved this will display the edit view - else it displays a readonly view of the snapshot.